 Along with your elbow joints, you also need to take care of your knee joints and we strongly recommend you get a pair of knee wraps or knee compression sleeves to go along with your elbow sleeves or wraps.
 These knee wraps and sleeves again provide compression to your upper leg and knees, improving the blood circulation in the region.

 Knee compression sleeves also help provide a mechanical support to your knee which is great when it comes to lifting the weights and rising after the squat.
 The energy that is stored in the knee compression sleeve while you go down is released when you move up, thereby lowering the stress on your knees.

-Pros and Cons of Elbow Sleeves
+Pros and Cons of Elbow Sleeves for Weightlifting

 Summing up, let us quickly take a look at some of the pros and cons of using elbow sleeves before we move towards the FAQs and the conclusion: